Skip to main content

 Media Library

 The Media Library shows all images and files associated with your project.
-Access it from the sidebar Media button when inside a project.
+Access it from the sidebar Media Library button when inside a project.

 What's in the Library